 If your car was damaged in a hurricane, what’s the next step?
 If your vehicle was at home, for instance, and a tree fell on it, what coverage applies?
 If you lost control and ran off the road, how are you covered?
 What about water damage?
+Do you need a team of insurance lawyers?

 These questions are pretty straight-forward, but they can be harsh, too.
 If you have “other-than collision” coverage, also called “comprehensive” coverage, on your auto policy, then you should have coverage for storm events that cause property damage, whether the vehicle is just damaged or totaled.
 If the vehicle was at home, you might think that your homeowners’ policy applies, but without some unusual, additionally-purchased coverage, it’s nearly always going to be your auto policy.